ndeutschmann/zunis/docs/_sources/library/tutorial/Rd.rst.txt

 How to integrate in R^d
 ########################

-ZüNIS samples into the unit hypercube.
-In order to integrate functions over the whole space of real numbers, it is necessary to perform a variable transformation.
+ZüNIS integrates over the unit hypercube.
+In order to integrate functions over the whole real line, it is necessary to perform a variable transformation.
-The change of variables has to map [0,1] to R. This can be done by using any bijective function with two divergences.
-Examples of such functions would be the tangens or the arctanh.
+The change of variables has to map [0,1] to R. This can be done by using any bijective function with two divergences such as the tangent and the inverse hyperbolic tangent functions.

-Starting from the basic example, and integrating over a function in R^2 instead, this could be done like the following:
+Here is for example how to compute a gaussian integral in two dimensions.

 .. code-block:: python